(Process Gases are Air, Ar, O2, CO2, sCO2, N2, Syn-Gas, CH4, H2, CO, Steam and many more). Many specialty patented designs.

 LTA – Up to 900°C. LTA is a process heater for air which requires a compressed air input.

-MTA and GTA – Up to 925°C/1100°C. These are flow or inline sealed process gas heaters which can take compressed air or compressed gas input.
+MTA925 and GTA – Up to 925°C and MVTA or GVTA up to 1100°C. These are flow or inline sealed process gas heaters which can take compressed air or compressed gas input.
 New Models for MVTA-DPF-DNA Class.

 DPF – Up to 1150°C-1250°C/~2200°F. DPF models can take fan or blower input as well as a compressed air/gas input.

 Large Flow MVTA.
-For 1000-1100°C. These are sealed process gas heater (THN or DNA class) with blower or inline capability.
+For 1000-1100°C. These are sealed process gas heaters with blower or inline capability.
 High KW – High Flow.

-Large Flow GTA – For high pressure vessel Airtorch use.
+Large Flow GTA – For high pressure vessel Airtorch®use.
 Custom engineering.
 Please contact us directly for assistance.
+Experience low pressure drop savings.

-*Unit Life and Safety: MVTA units provide forgiveness for temperature exposures beyond their rated capacity even by an extra 100°C for many models.
+*Unit Life and Safety: MVTA units provide forgiveness for temperature exposures beyond their rated capacity by an extra 100°C.

 MHI special technologies allow for: